 - Loss of large or small muscle coordination

 [Not applicable; presence of signs and symptoms establishes an actual diagnosis.]

-- Verbalize understanding of factors that contribute to possibility of trauma and/or suffocation and take steps to correct situation.
+- Verbalize understanding of factors that contribute to the possibility of trauma and/or suffocation and take steps to correct the situation.

-- Demonstrate behaviors, lifestyle changes to reduce risk factors and protect self from injury.
+- Demonstrate behaviors and lifestyle changes to reduce risk factors and protect oneself from injury.

-- Modify environment as indicated to enhance safety.
+- Modify the environment as indicated to enhance safety.

-- Maintain treatment regimen to control/eliminate seizure activity.
+- Maintain a treatment regimen to control/eliminate seizure activity.

 - Identify actions/measures to take when seizure activity occurs.

 |Explore with the patient the various stimuli that may precipitate seizure activity.